aufziehvogel/ansible-roles/ssl/README.md

 For each entry in the dictionary, certbot will issue one certificate that is valid for the given domains.

+Other configuration variables:

+- `ssl_keep_ngix_conf`: Set this to `true` if you want to keep the nginx configuration file from this role (i.e. you do not ship your own nginx configuration file)

 Dependencies
 ------------